-- 1. The percentage of urban population in Bhutan having access to improved water supply increased from 64% in 1990 to 99% in 2012, but sustainability and reliability of the urban water supply systems are the main challenges.
-Among the 22 urban centers, 17 class B thromdes depend entirely on surface water sources while the four class A Thromdes (Thimphu, Phuentsholing, Samdrup Jongkhar and Gelephu) and one class B Thromde (Paro) depend on both surface water and ground water sources.
-The duration of supply generally ranges from 4-12 hours daily.
-About 43% of the total urban population has water supply available for 24 hours, 46% for 8-12 hours and 11% for less than 8 hours. - 2.
-Project preparatory technical assistance (PPTA) 8551-BHU3 Phase 2 was formulated for the preparation of the Secondary Towns Urban Development Project (STUDP) (formerly named as Improved Urban Environmental Infrastructure Project) for seven subprojects in three selected thromdes, namely: (i) Trashigang (including Rangjung); (ii) Sarpang (including Sechamthang); and (iii) Samdrup Jongkhar (including Dewathang);.
+- 1. The percentage of urban population in Bhutan having access to improved water supply increased from 64% in 1990 to 99% in 2012, but sustainability and reliability of the urban water supply systems are the main challenges1.
+Amongst the 22 urban centers, 17 class B Thromdes2 depend entirely on surface water sources while the four class A Thromdes (Thimphu, Phuentsholing, Samdrup Jongkhar and Gelephu) and one class B Thromde (Paro) depend on both surface water and ground water sources.
+The duration of supply generally ranges from 4 to 12 hours daily.
+About 43% of the total urban population has water supply available for 24 hours, 46% for 8 to 12 hours and 11% for less than 8 hours. - 2.
+Project Preparatory Technical Assistance (PPTA) 8551-BHU Phase 2 was formulated for the preparation of the Secondary Towns Urban Development Project (STUDP) (formerly named as Improved Urban Environmental Infrastructure Project) for seven subprojects in three selected thromdes, namely: (i) Trashigang (including Rangjung); (ii) Sarpang (including Sechamthang); and (iii) Samdrup Jongkhar (including Dewathang).
 The project is designed to achieve balanced and environmentally sustainable urban development in the identified priority towns by harnessing mixed development approaches that integrate the natural terrain and resources in urban planning, design, and construction.
 It also aims to employ a creative approach consistent with a rapidly growing urban Bhutan.
-The subprojects include water supply, sewerage and wastewater treatment, , transport (including urban roads), and storm drainage. - 3.
-This initial environmental examination (IEE) report has been prepared as part of PPTA 8551-BHU Phase 2 activities in order to assess the potential environment impacts of the proposed Rangjung intake and water treatment plant (WTP) rehabilitation subproject in Rangjung.
+The subprojects include water supply, sewerage and wastewater treatment, transport (including urban roads), and storm drainage. - 3.
+This IEE report has been prepared as part of PPTA 8551-BHU Phase 2 activities in order to assess the potential environment impacts of the proposed Samdrup Jongkhar water supply system improvement subproject.
 The assessment has been conducted in accordance with ADB Safeguard Policy Statement (SPS), 2009, with due consideration to environmental legislations and relevant laws of Royal Government of Bhutan.
-If needed, this IEE report may also use to support Trashigang Thromde in seeking necessary environmental clearances from relevant authorities for the subproject.
-Trashigang Thromde is the municipality that will oversee the implementation and operation of the subproject. - 4.
-Preparation of the IEE involved preliminary activities such as: (i) field visits to the proposed subproject areas; (ii) review of available information, and (iii) discussions with the Ministry of Works and Human Settlements (MOWHS), the National Inventory Commission, National Statistics Bureau (NSB), Trashigang Thromde and other government agencies, and members of the communities within the subproject areas. - 5.
-Alongside these preliminary activities, the categorization and specific potential environmental impacts of the proposed subproject have been identified and assessed using ADB's rapid environmental assessment (REA) checklist for water supply (Appendixes 1-2).
+If needed, this IEE report may also used to support Samdrup Jongkhar Thromde in seeking necessary environmental clearances from relevant authorities for the subproject. - 4.
+Preparation of the IEE involved preliminary activities such as: (i) field visits to the proposed subproject areas; (ii) review of available information, and (iii) discussions with Ministry of Works and Human Settlements (MOWHS), the National Inventory Commission, National Statistics Bureau (NSB), Samdrup Jongkhar Thromde and other government agencies, and members of the communities within the subproject areas. - 5.
+Alongside these preliminary activities, the categorization and specific potential environmental impacts of the proposed subproject have been identified and assessed using ADB's Rapid Environmental Assessment (REA) Checklist for Water Supply (Appendix 1).
 Results of the assessment show that the project is unlikely to cause significant adverse environmental impacts.
-Thus, this IEE has been prepared in accordance with ADB SPS, 2009 requirements for environment category B projects.
+Thus, this IEE has been prepared in accordance with ADB SPS, 2009 requirements for Environment Category B projects. - 6.
+Therefore, this IEE report examines the environmental conditions of proposed subproject locations and the potential environmental impacts of all activities in relation to subproject implementation from pre-construction to post-construction phases.
+This IEE further identifies all mitigation measures that need to be followed in order to avoid or mitigate any adverse environmental impacts and optimize any beneficial impacts of the subproject to the extent possible.